yandex-cloud/docs/en/compute/operations/vm-create/create-windows-vm.md

 ---
-title: "How to create a Windows virtual machine (VM) based on a public image"
+title: "Creating a Windows VM from a public image"
-description: "Following this guide, you will be able to create a virtual machine with Windows operating system."
+description: "Use this tutorial to create a Windows VM."
 ---

 # Creating a VM from a Windows public image